wits-fe/bittorrent-NAT-hole-punching/README.md

    Once open port is established, this script will inform the BT client to set the listen port then add route-forwarding rules.

 # Prerequisites
- - Make sure that `iptables` `curl` is installed on your system
+ - Make sure that `curl` is installed on your system

    On OpenWrt you can use following command to install：
    ```
    opkg update
-   opkg install iptables
    opkg install curl
    ```
  - Enable Web UI on your BT client